-- The photo is of bad quality which gives the reader reason to think the same of the product.
+- The photo is of bad quality which gives the reader reason to think the same about the product.

 - The photo takes up so much space on a mobile phone that it disturbs the reading flow.
 The reader bounces from the site.

-And it doesn’t only apply for content on your website.
-It is also relevant for newsletters, Power-Point presentations etc., that you work with on an everyday basis.
+And it doesn’t only apply to content on your website.
+It is also relevant for newsletters, PowerPoint presentations, etc., that you work with on an everyday basis.